 See Scriptability for more information on exporting and importing objects.

 You can import SpotApps from the SpotApps page, under.

 From the SpotApps page under the Data tab, click Import SpotApps.

 In the Import interface, click Select .tml or .zip files to upload.

 In your file system, find and select the .zip file for the SpotApp.

-If you constructed the file correctly, the Import interface displays a Validation successful message.
-You can now import the file.
+If you constructed the file correctly, the Import interface displays a Validation successful message, and shows you which objects are validated.
+You can now import the objects.
+The

 You can unselect any files in the

 The Import Status screen displays the status of the objects you imported.
 You can open the object(s) that you imported, or click Done to return to the main object page.